EvoEsports/EvoSC-sharp-documentation/docs/development/core/external-modules.md

 ilrepack /out:./merged/PlayerModule.dll PlayerModule.dll Dependency1.dll Dependency2.dll
 ```

+> [!WARNING]
+> Don't pack EvoSC# binaries with the module.
+This will cause type conflicts when the module is loaded.
+EvoSC#'s assemblies are automatically loaded with the module.

 ### Step 4: Packaging the Module

-1. Create a folder inside the `modules` directory, named after your module (e.g., `modules/PlayerModule`).
+1. Create a directory inside the `modules` directory, named after your module (e.g., `modules/PlayerModule`).
-2. Place your merged `.dll` and `info.toml` inside this folder.
+2. Place your merged `.dll` and `info.toml` inside this directory.

 Directory structure: